darshank528/Project-STORM/README.md

 Variance reduction has emerged in recent years as a strong competitor to stochastic gradient descent in non-convex problems, providing the first algorithms to improve upon the converge rate of stochastic gradient descent for finding first-order critical points.
 However, variance reduction techniques typically require carefully tuned learning rates and willingness to use excessively large mega-batches in order to achieve their improved results.
 This [paper](https://arxiv.org/abs/1905.10018) here presents a new algorithm, **Storm**, that does not require any batches and makes use of adaptive learning rates, enabling simpler implementation and less hyperparameter tuning.
 The technique for removing the batches uses a variant of momentum to achieve variance reduction in non-convex optimization.

 I am writing this summary to help my understanding,as well as anyone who might read this,along with my implementation too.
+The link to the implementation can be found [here](https://github.com/darshank528/Project-STORM).

 ## Objective